 'I cry ... but tears don't seem to help me carry on ...'

 This is what soul sounds like.
 This is almost as good as being there on the night.
-Almost - because nothing can ever compare to the live musical experience.
+Almost - because nothing compares to the live-music experience.
 I used to say that singer-songwriter Jim Diamond underestimated his capabilities.
-I was wrong about that... because I clearly remember him standing his ground and refusing to dilute himself, or to compromise, at a time when the music industry was consumed by an all-pervading delirium that caused it to lose its grip on what was good.
-A lot of Emperor's New Clothes being worn back then.
-Too many panicky A&R guys out there, headless-chickening about, trying to sign the Next Big Thing and wasting budget on also-rans and never-would-bes.
-And look what happened to our music industry.
+I was wrong.
+I clearly remember him standing his ground and refusing to compromise, at a time when the music industry was consumed by a delirium that caused it to lose its grip on what was any good.
+A lot of Emperor's New Clothes were being worn.
+Too many panicky A&R guys headless-chickened about, trying to sign the Next Big Thing and wasting budget on also-rans and never-would-bes.
+Look what happened.
 Those same execs, I remember the conversations well, poured scorn on investment in the BRIT School.
-'Fat lot of good that will do,' was the refrain.
-Gave us Amy Winehouse, Katie Melua, Leona Lewis, Adele and the rest, didn't it?
-Poor Amy, whose music will stand the test.
+'Fat lot of good that will do.'
+It gave us Amy Winehouse, Katie Melua, Leona Lewis, Adele, and poor Amy, whose music will stand the test.
 What of the rest?

 I remain in awe of Jim's talent.
 Time has not withered him.
-Not by a minute.
-Age, today, is the least relevant factor.
-The longer you live, the better you get at this stuff - if indeed you had it in the first place.
-Our ailing record business needs to summon some courage, look in the mirror, rediscover its integrity and wise up to the true meaning of talent.
+Anyway, age, today, is the least relevant factor.
+The longer you live, the better you get at it. if you had it in the first place.
+Our ailing record business needs to summon courage, rediscover its integrity and wise up to the true meaning of talent.
 Then it needs to persuade this precious one-off and others like him out of the wilderness.
-It doesn't grow on trees.